RillingDev/ok/README.md

 # OkJS

-> A super tiny JavaScript library for form validation
+> A super tiny TypeScript library for form validation

 ## Introduction

 Ok is an very small utility library to validate forms with more than what HTML5 offers you.
 Features include customized messages and validator chaining.

 ## Usage